Japanese Language Courses

 Hajimemashite “はじめまして” How do you do?

 I was born and raised in Japan.
-After studying and working in Tokyo, I came to US to complete my BA in Spanish and International Affairs.
-I ended up extending my stay get an MBA.
-After that, I got a job at Sony in San Jose, CA where I supported R&D using English and Japanese for 15 years.
 Once I moved to Bend with my family, I started teaching at the High Desert Museum and Bend Parks and Rec.
 I have been a sub for Bend-La Pine Schools for several years and recently became a middle school Japanese Teacher.
 I have a passion for traveling and trying different foods from places such as the Amazon, Chile, Belize, Spain, and Italy.
 Despite being away from Japan, I manage to visit numerous times, still maintaining close relationships with my family.
 Since I have learned a variety of different languages other than Japanese, I would love to demonstrate different ways of learning Japanese to make the experience more fun and enjoyable.

 Quick Apply: Leave your email and we’ll help you get started.